 Due to deadline pressures, it is not uncommon to work through a video production without accurately tracking video editing costs.

 It is a good idea to track the real hours during video editing so that you can re-analyze the actual video editing time it took to complete the project.
-That way when it is time to estimate a future project you will have a better handle on how much time the project might take and what it might cost.
+That way when it is time to estimate a future project, you will have a better handle on how much time the project might take and what it might cost.

 So, how much does it cost to edit a video?
 One way many professional video editors work is by estimating how many days a project may take to edit—for example, three to four editing days for every day of shooting.
 This ballpark estimate is good, but doesn't take into consideration if the source video recorded on the shoot day was one hour or four hours.
 Tracking the amount of source video obtained may be a more important factor in estimating your cost than the finished video time.
 For example, based on a source to editing ratio of 10:1, two hours of source footage would require twenty hours of editing.
-Factors that may affect the ratio are: how many camera were used when shooting, how many cuts per minute, the complexity of audio, will there be motion graphics services required, how much color correction and finessing will be needed, are there complex montage sequences, how many rounds of revions are planned?-etc..
+Factors that may affect the shooting to editing ratio are: how many cameras you use when shooting, how many takes you have, and if B-roll cut-aways will be part of the finshed piece.

 A typical workflow may include the following video editing services: